Home

 stopped there for lunch before hiking upstream to Angel Falls.

-to find Angel Falls dry.
-The falls are actually in a tributary of
+find Angel Falls dry.
+The falls are actually in a tributary of Mormon

-Mormon Canyon.
-Desert varnish marks the places where water pours off
+Canyon.
+Desert varnish marks the places where water pours off the side

 Our return trip was slow but very scenic.
 It turns out that you can